sudheermuthyala/terraform-/09-terraform-modules/README.md

 This make it Possible to Publish modules for others to user,and to use modules that others have published.

 ### Terraform Registry - Publicly Available Modules
-- The Terraform Registry hosts a broad collection of publically avillable terraform modules for configuring many kinds of infrastructure
+- The Terraform Registry hosts a broad collection of publically avillable terraform modules for configuring many kinds of infrastructure.